Frequently Asked Eviction Questions:

 In most cases, removal is not the primary goal.
 We can recover unpaid rent for you in as little as 3 days, but more commonly 2-4 weeks.
 If removal is the best remedy, that generally takes about 8 weeks.

 When you hire us, we go to court for you.
 If your resident contests your case and requires a show cause hearing, you must attend that hearing with an attorney.
 Our attorney will represent you at the show cause hearing as part of our set fee.

 Yes.
 You are allowed to serve your notice.
 However, there are specific procedures that you must follow when serving a notice.
 Read our How to Give a Notice Quicksheet for instructions.
 Using the wrong notice or failing to serve it correctly can cause your case to be dismissed.

-If you accept any payment from your tenant or anyone paying on his or her behalf, we are usually required to stop work on your case.
-However, if you issue a pay or vacate notice, you are required to accept full payment until 5 court days after any judgment is awarded.
+If you accept any payment from your resident or anyone paying on his or her behalf, we are usually required to stop work on your case.
+However, if you issue a pay or vacate notice, you are required to accept full payment until the sheriff removes your resident from the property.
 What constitutes full payment depends on when it is tendered.
 You are never required to accept partial payment.
 After serving a notice to comply or vacate or a notice of termination of tenancy, you are not required to accept full or partial payment.